-First, we take a comprehensive look at Dallas-Fort Worth children's charities: the groups, nonprofits, and organizations dedicated to enhancing the lives of kids and their families throughout Central Texas.
+First, we take a comprehensive look at Dallas-Fort Worth children's charities: the groups, nonprofits, and organizations dedicated to enhancing the lives of kids and their families throughout North Texas.

 Mission: Ally's Wish provides a last "wish" to terminally ill mothers with young children.
 They do this by providing services, gifts, transportation, lodging, or any other "wish" the mother may have.
 Since its founding in 2014, the group has granted wishes to more than 40 moms.

 Get involved: Those wishing to volunteer can fill out the registration form here.
 For information on becoming an in-kind sponsor of Ally's Wish, email firstname.lastname@example.org or fill out the information form here.
 Donations are always accepted, and you can do so here.

 Major fundraiser: This gala evening includes a cocktail hour, a seated dinner buffet, and live country-Western entertainment, with all funds raised benefiting Ally's Wish.

 Best Buddies Texas

 Mission: Best Buddies is the world's largest organization dedicated to ending the social, physical, and economic isolation of the 200 million people with intellectual and developmental disabilities.
 The programs empower the special abilities of people with IDD by helping them form meaningful friendships with their peers, secure successful jobs, live independently, feel valued by society, and improve their public speaking, self-advocacy, and communication skills.